kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

   <h2>What is a Dirty Works Jazz Jam?</h2>
 </div>

-For those not familiar with the traditions of jazz jams, here's the skinny on how Dirty Works runs a jam.
+For those not familiar with the traditions of jazz jams, here's the skinny on how The Dirty Works Jazz Jams are run.

-A Dirty Works Jam always has a rhythym section with upright bass, keys :musical_keyboard: and/or guitar :guitar:, plus drums :drum:.
-Sometimes we have a :trumpet: and/or :saxophone: out front.
-The Dirty Works Jazz Band is what's called the "House Band", the bass player is in charge, and we invite local jazz players to join us.
-We have on average a dozen players & singers :microphone:.
+A Dirty Works Jazz Jam always has a rhythym section with upright bass, keys :musical_keyboard: and/or guitar :guitar:, plus drums :drum:.
+Sometimes there's a :trumpet: or :saxophone: out front.
+The Dirty Works Jazz Band is what's called the "House Band", the bass player, Kyle Finley, is in charge, and local jazz players are invited to join the group throughout the night.
+The jams have on average a dozen players & singers :microphone: at each jam.

 This is not a casual jam circle kinda thing...
 This is 100% a performance for the audience to enjoy and also to give players a chance to do their thing.
-We strive to sound good & have fun... in that order. :sunglasses:
+With the Diryt Works Jazz Band, the focus is to sound good & have fun... in that order. :sunglasses:

-What we do is this, sometimes we kick off a few songs with just the house band but we invite players to join us pretty much from the start.
-We call tunes on the fly :airplane:, take requests from the crowd :couple: :dancers: :man_dancing:, and swap out players as we go.
+Dirty Works Jazz Jams are run in this way, the house band will kick off the first set with a few songs but and players are invited up to join after the first or second song.
+Tunes are called on the fly :airplane: and swap out players as the goes.
 Jams usually run 3 hours with short breaks :clock9:.
-We finish with a big closer featuring anyone that wants to join in. :partying_face: :ghost: :alien: :smiley_cat: :beers:

 Below are some recent photos from varoius jams.
 Most shots taken by Kyle Finley and are not authorized for use. :crystal_ball: